gampnico/scintillometry/README.md

 ### Import as Package

-Scintillometry-Tools and its submodules can be imported as Python modules:
+*Scintillometry* and its submodules can be imported as Python modules:

 ```python
 from scintillometry.wrangler.data_parser import WranglerParsing